folutade/KnowThatYouAnointed/content/posts/the-party.md

   For the death and blood that we spill***
   -“Can’t Stop Me Now (Destination)”

-* Given all of the hostility and backlash that Lecrae has faced from White audiences and the White-owned entertainment industry, it makes sense that “a nigga" would want to know what Lecrae would do if he was in the same position as Kendrick.
+* Given all of the hostility and backlash that Lecrae has faced from White audiences and the White-owned entertainment industry, it makes sense that “a nigga" would want to know what Lecrae would do if he were in the same position as Kendrick.

 {{< /details >}}